lindsayrr8/lindsayrr8.github.io/_posts/2025-01-25-my-new-blog-post.md

 As a first task to get our feet wet with **data visualization,** we're instructed to find a **free dataset** that is publicly available using [Google Dataset Search.](https://datasetsearch.research.google.com/)

+With our dataset, we will be using a very prominent data visualization software: **Tableau.** Tableau is used by professional data analysts and newbies alike.
+You might often hear Tableau described as "the next generation of Excel."
+That is, Tableau can be used to quickly and easily analyze data while also offering more advanced data customization features. **Tableau Public** is free to download, so that is the iteration of the software we will be working with today.

 For this task, we will be creating a **geographic map** using the data we find.
 Therefore, it is very important that we choose a dataset that has a built-in "Addresses" column or geographic coordinate information.
 This helps Tableau automatically associate our data with a map.
+Later on when we complete more advanced tasks with Tableau, it will be possible to add a spatial dimension to other datasets which lack one.
+But for now, we're going to stick to a simple exercise to demonstrate Tableau's capabilities.